gammapy/gammapy/docs/estimators/index.rst

 Introduction
 ============
-The `gammapy.estimators` submodule contains algorithms and classes for high level flux and significance estimation such as flux maps, flux points, flux profiles and flux light curves.
+The `gammapy.estimators` submodule contains algorithms and classes for high level flux and significance estimation.
+This includes estimation flux points, flux maps, flux points, flux profiles and flux light curves.
 All estimators feature a common API and allow to estimate fluxes in bands of reconstructed energy.

 The core of any estimator algorithm is hypothesis testing: a reference model or counts excess is tested against a null hypothesis.
 From the